Skip to main content

 Grinnell Local Shuttle

-Grinnell College operates a local shuttle van that makes stops at a variety of shopping and care destinations around Grinnell, including McNally’s, Hy-Vee, Walmart, Urgent Care, and downtown Grinnell.
+Grinnell College operates a local shuttle van that stops at various shopping and care destinations around Grinnell, including McNally’s, Hy-Vee, Walmart, Urgent Care, and downtown Grinnell.

-The shuttle runs Thursday, May 29 through Saturday, May 31 from 4-10 p.m. daily, departing campus on the hour.
+• The shuttle runs from Wednesday, May 29, through Saturday, June 1, from 4 to 10 p.m. daily, departing campus on the hour.

-Leaves from the front of the Noyce Science Center on Thursday.
+• Departs from the front of the Noyce Science Center.

-Riders missing the last shuttle of the evening will be responsible for finding their own way back to campus.
+• Riders missing the last shuttle of the evening will be responsible for finding their way back to campus.

 Visit the Local Transportation website for more information and a detailed schedule.